Trauma-Informed Grief Support

-For over 14 years, I have been supporting individuals, families, communities, and organizations through grief, loss and difficult experiences.
+For over 16 years, I have been offering individuals, families, communities, and organizations trauma-informed grief and loss support and education.

 I have had the honor to work with non-profit organizations, government, First Nation communities, post-secondary educational institutions, school counseling and critical incident response teams, hospice teams, and rural community support teams.
 I have an active private practice offering consulting and facilitation services.
 I am in ongoing partnership with Moms Stop the Harm providing trauma-informed facilitation skills to their national team of facilitators in the context of harm reduction and bereavement by substance poisoning.
 I have also been a trainer with